NatashaJWangui/Music-Playlist-Generator-Backend/README.md

 ## Authors and Acknowledgment

 - **Natasha J Wangui**: Project creator and developer.
-- Special thanks to the Gridiron Bootcamp for providing this exercise.
+- Special thanks to the Gridiron Bootcamp - EGA Tech for providing this exercise.

 ## License